cameronfabbri/Wasserstein-GAN-Tensorflow/README.md

 critic and generator loss to not really change, although image quality was increasing.
 I found that instead clipping the weights to [-0.05, 0.05] worked a bit better.

+#### Data

+#### Tensorboard
+Tensorboard logs are stored in `checkpoints/celeba/logs`.
+I am updating Tensorboard every step as training isn't completely stable yet. *These can get very big*, around 50GB.
+See around line 115 in `train.py` to change how often logs are commited.

 #### Results